 Most credit card issuers today allow you to transfer all kinds of debt.
 There are, however, exceptions.
 Further, the card issuers often do not disclose what types of debt you can transfer on their websites.

-For this article, I reached out to Discover, Chase, Capital One, American Express, Barclaycard, and Bank of America.
+For this article, I reached out to Discover, Capital One, American Express, and Barclaycard.